 (5)

 where 0 is the initial porosity.
 Since porosity decreases are of order 10% of initial porosities during the course of the simulations, and the initial porosities average about 16.8%, the typical permeability change over 1000 years is k/ko ≈ 0.68.
 Using the fitted porosity-permeability relationship from Gibson-Poole et at.
-(2008) presented earlier, the ratio of final permeability and initial permeability k/ko is 0.52 (initial porosity= 16.8%, final porosity= 15.0%), which is in the same order with the result from Kozeny-Carman model used in the simulation.
+(2008) presented earlier, the ratio of final permeability and initial permeability k/ko is 0.52 (initial porosity= 16.8%, final porosity= 15.0%), which is in the same order with the result from the Kozeny-Carman model used in the simulation.
 Considering the several orders of magnitude of permeability range and the deviation in determining the porosity-permeability relation from geological data, the error caused from using the Kozeny-Carman equation is negligible.

 For species transport, the diffusion coefficient for aqueous species is set to be 10-9 m2/s.
 The diffusion coefficient is then multiplied by the tortuosity and liquid saturation.
 The diffusion coefficient of the medium for gaseous species is 10-5m2/s.
 Tortuosity is calculated internally from the Millington and Quirk (1961) model, which is listed in Table 6.